6 Thyroid Patterns That Won’t Show Up On Standard Lab Tests

 T4 is the inactive form of thyroid hormone.
 It must be converted to T3 before the body can use it.
 More than 90% of thyroid hormone produced is T4.

-This common pattern is caused by inflammation and elevated cortisol levels.
+This common thyroid pattern is caused by inflammation and elevated cortisol levels.
 T4 to T3 conversion happens in cell membranes.
 Inflammatory cytokines damage cell membranes and impair the body’s ability to convert T4 to T3.
 High cortisol also suppresses the conversion of T4 to T3.

-With this pattern you’ll have hypothyroid symptoms, but your TSH and T4 will be normal.
+With this thyroid pattern you’ll have hypothyroid symptoms, but your TSH and T4 will be normal.
 If you have your T3 tested, which it rarely is in conventional settings, it will be low.

 - Hypothyroidism caused by elevated TBG